Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 ### Step 2:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
+To register these projects, you can:

+- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- or use PowerShell scripts that:
+  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - modify the Visual Studio projects' configuration files.

+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 #### Register the TodoListService web API